 - Two pies because…options!
 Our favorites are this chess pie recipe and my super easy pumpkin pie.
 Garnished with both ice cream AND whipped cream!

-Black & White Tablescape for Thanksgiving
+Set a Black & White Tablescape for Thanksgiving with these ideas.

 The nice thing about this tablescape is that I’ve re-used many items, but the table looks completely different.
 This is why I love investing in classic items that can be used over and over again.
 It’s easy to mix and match, or get a very different look with a centerpiece.